 Image courtesy: @wedmegood

-Which one to pick The answer to this question really depends on factors such as your skin type and budget, along with your own personal preference.
+The answer to this question really depends on factors such as your skin type and budget, along with your own personal preference.
 But generally speaking, it is better for people with dry and flaky skin types to stay away from airbrush makeup, while people with oily skin and large pores could go in for airbrush makeup.
 Remember to speak to your makeup artist for an honest assessment of which makeup method you should opt for after considering your skin type.

 Image courtesy: @weddingsutra